 The University of Huddersfield and Kirklees Council worked with the 6 million+ Charitable Trust in holding an event called, ‘They could not erase us’ which featured testimony from three genocide survivors, including one from Bosnia.

-In North-West England, two events took place in Preston; one with Disability Equality, where Community Champion Yusuf Tai spoke, and another at Preston Minster, where our North-West board chair, Elinor Chohan spoke.
+In North-West England, two community action events took place in Preston; one with Disability Equality, where Community Champion Yusuf Tai spoke, and another at Preston Minster, where our North-West board chair, Elinor Chohan spoke.
 Meanwhile in the Wirral, another of our board members, Steve Baker spoke at two very different events; one in a prison and another with the council, while in St Helens, a Remembering Srebrenica exhibition was held throughout this week at the library to highlight what happened in the genocide.

 Bristol, Redditch and Bradford are among the other towns where Holocaust Day commemorations featured speakers on Srebrenica.